Greg the Bunny

 Greg the Bunny is an American television sitcom that originally aired on Fox in 2002.
-It starred Seth Green and a hand puppet named Greg the Bunny, originally invented by the team of Sean S. Baker, Spencer Chinoy and Dan Milano.
-Milano and Chinoy wrote and co-produced the Fox show.
-The show was spun off from The Greg the Bunny Show, a series of short segments that aired on the Independent Film Channel, which were based on the Public-access television cable TV show Junktape.
-A show spin-off, called Warren the Ape, premiered on June 14, 2010, on MTV.
+It starred Seth Green and a hand puppet named Greg the Bunny, a character originally created by the team of Sean Baker, Spencer Chinoy and Dan Milano.
+Milano and Chinoy wrote and co-produced the Fox show with Steven Levitan.
+The show was spun off from The Greg the Bunny Show, a series of short segments that aired on the Independent Film Channel, which were based on the public-access television cable TV show Junktape.
+A spin-off show, called Warren the Ape, premiered on June 14, 2010, on MTV.

 Plot

 In the FOX show, Greg was the co-star of a children's television show called Sweetknuckle Junction.
 Like The Muppet Show, Greg the Bunny treated puppets as though they were real creatures within the reality of the show.
 Although in this show, they were treated as a racial minority (who prefer to be called by the politically correct term "fabricated Americans"), sometimes struggling against second-class citizenship.